Nova94/code-sample-nwea/README.md

 Copyright (c) 2016 Lisa Gray

-This application was made to play the card game war.
+This application was made to play the card game war as a code sample.

 It is unfinished compared to my original vision, ran out of time due to previous commitments.